- POSTED: 12 Dec 2013 06:18

 This graph is an experimental feature that tracks number of views over time.

-Bond prices rose.
-The yield on the 10-year Treasury fell to 2.62 percent from 2.64 percent, while the 30-year slipped to 3.68 percent from 3.69 percent.
-Prices and yields move inversely.
+Bond prices fell.
+The yield on the 10-year US Treasury rose to 2.84 per cent from 2.80 per cent, while the 30-year increased to 3.88 per cent from 3.83 per cent.
+Bond prices and yields move inversely.